 We love Dan Wilson's music.
-He's one of the best songwriters alive and a gift calligrapher, too.
-Check out his work here on "A Song Can Be About Anything", from his forthcoming Love Without Fear.
+He's one of the best songwriters alive and a gifted calligrapher, too.
+Check out his work here on "A Song Can Be About Anything," from his forthcoming Love Without Fear.

-It's Opening Day at the old ball park and many times during the long season, people will ask their honey to get married..
+It's Opening Day at the old ball park and many times during the long season, people will ask their significant others to get married.
 Publicly.
 But before you dive in without thinking it through, first consider where to do it.
 The folks at Swimmingly have done your homework!

-We're crazy about PHOX, a band from Madison, Wisconsin that we saw play at SXSW in March.
-You'll be hearing a lot of them in 2014.
+We're crazy about PHOX, a band from Madison, Wisconsin.
+We saw them play at SXSW in March.
+You'll be hearing a lot from them in 2014.
 Here's a tease...

 Many of us made the voyage to Austin again for South by Southwest.
 As always, there was an abundance of wonderful new talent to see and hear, but also a growing presence of uncredentialed Spring Break kids in search of good times and free booze.
 That mix can be toxic, and has felt like it was heading for a cliff for the past several years of the festival, culminating this year by a local drunk driver in a stolen car killing three people in a crowd outside a club, injuring many more.
 There are interesting takes on the state of the conference in the New York Times by David Carr and Manny Ferdandez and Jon Pareles.

 We love movies and get more enjoyment from watching the Oscars than any other awards show.
 Sure, the Golden Globes are entertaining as they combine TV and film and serve alcohol while stars sit around tables trying to out-glow one another.
 But let's face it: the Oscars are king and always will be.
 If you're planning a party and want an easy Oscar ballot, here it is.
 The show is Sunday night.